VOB/OptixRayTracer/README.md

 Build instructions

+1. Before building, you MUST import cloth shader by performing the following commands: git submodule init git submodule update

-1. Start up cmake-gui from the Start Menu.
+2. Start up cmake-gui from the Start Menu.

-2. Select the "downloadeddirectory/SDK" for the source code location.
+3. Select the "downloadeddirectory/SDK" for the source code location.

-3. Create a build directory that isn't the same as the source directory, and set this as your build location.
+4. Create a build directory that isn't the same as the source directory, and set this as your build location.

-4. Press configure and click OK.
+5. Press configure and click OK.
 Then press configure again when it is done.

-5. Press Generate.
+6. Press Generate.

 Congratulations!
 You should now have a project set up in your build directory.
 Open the Optix_Project file with VS and enjoy.